RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 --pdbANM: This is the PDB file that you use to run ANM.
 Do not use the aligned file here

---vtMatrix: The eigenavalues obtained from ANM of the EV71_CG4 model
+--vtMatrix: The eigenvalues obtained from ANM of the EV71_CG4 model

 --pdbConf: This is the pdb file of the conformational change.
-In this case the pentamer of the A-particle (The –pdbANM and –pdbConf must NOT BE ALIGNED)
+In this case, the pentamer of the A-particle (The –pdbANM and –pdbConf must NOT BE ALIGNED)

 **Output:**